blurgyy/jaxngp/README.md

 │ --raymarch.diagonal-n-steps INT                                                                  │
 │                         for calculating the length of a minimal ray marching step, the NGP paper │ │                         uses 1024 (appendix E.1) (default: 1024)                                 │
+│ --raymarch.perturb, --raymarch.no-perturb                                                        │
-│ --raymarch.no-perturb   whether to fluctuate the first sample along the ray with a tiny          │ │                         perturbation (sets: perturb=False)                                       │ │ --raymarch.density-grid-res INT                                                                  │
+│                         whether to fluctuate the first sample along the ray with a tiny          │ │                         perturbation (default: True)                                             │ │ --raymarch.density-grid-res INT                                                                  │
 │                         resolution for the auxiliary density/occupancy grid, the NGP paper uses  │ │                         128 (appendix E.2) (default: 128)                                        │